-Air suspension bags cushion the front and rear axles.
+Air suspension bags cushion the front, rear and tag axles.
 Ride height is automatically maintained by height control valves.
 Dumping these air bags when the vehicle is parked allows the rubber bumpers to come together and eliminate vehicle springiness.

 Refer to the manual in your owner's kit for additional information and maintenance instructions.